Daetha/Climate_in_the_Cloud/README.md

 # Abstract

    In a climate data market saturated with measurements but lacking scalability, the German Meteorological Service (DWD) stands as a heavyweight with high-quality, historical, and finely-granulated data.
 However, accessing this wealth of information for applications or near-real-time analytics poses a formidable challenge due to manual retrieval, complex APIs, and file-system storage.
 The solution?
 A database harmonizing diverse resources under the expansive umbrella of a cloud computing platform.
 I present an ETL script that breathes life into climate data on Amazon Web Services (AWS).
+   The market size of cloud computing is predicted to reach 680 Billion U$D in 2024 according to Gartner at Statista, 2023.
+The size shows exponential growth since 2014.
+In such conditions climate data needs to follow the market and settle in a cloud.
+AWS is chosen as a representative platform.
+   I acknowledge the help and guidance given by my scientific supervisor, Dr. Prof. Iftikhar Ahmed.
+And format understanding generously provided by Dr. Prof. Talha Alik Khan.
+A wonderfoul course taught by Claudia Wittman helped me write clearly.
+I transitioned knowledge from learning German into writing a scientific text.
+Thanks to my teachers and staff personal at UE University (University of Europe for Applied Science).

 **Choice of Data Product:** The dilemma between SQL and NoSQL unravels as climate data aligns seamlessly with the time-series database concept.
 AWS Timestream emerges as the representative NoSQL solution, offering columnar storage prowess.
 A hybrid database approach, combining Timestream with MySQL, is explored for optimal performance.

 *Welcome to explore and contribute to my final stride towards a Masters' in Data Science at UE.*